Category Archives: Pop Culture

 Beware starting this one with the volume too high.
 The listener is immediately jolted by the introduction on side one, which features Terry Jones screaming at the absolute top of his lungs “Not this record!
 Not this record!
 Not this record!” until the needle is pulled and we are lulled into a gentle attempt to get uptight British listeners over their innate embarrassment at certain words (“megaphone”) and sounds (which have to be heard to be appreciated, but they’re…rude.)

 The well-known classics here are “Travel Agent” and “Argument Clinic,” but long-time fans will appreciate series three sketches such as “Anne Elk” (and her controversial theory about the brontosaurus), the Blue Peter parody “How To Do It” (“How to play the flute: blow here and move your fingers up and down there”), and the reappearance of Mr. Praline, who we last encountered trying to return a dead parrot to the pet shop.
 This time he’s applying for a license for his pet fish, Eric (a halibut).
 “Fish Licence” concludes with the only Python song to feature the deeply non-musical John Cleese singing a solo vocal part, “Eric the Half-a-Bee,” an album-only treat not included in the TV version of the sketch.
 It was never performed live, but you can always tell who’s a hardcore Python fan based on their deep love for this song.
 The running gag through side one is the adventures of Dennis Moore, a Robin Hood-style, 18th-century highwayman who can’t quite get the hang of redistributing wealth.
 More precisely, it’s Dennis Moore’s theme song that gets constantly revised.
 (The running gag through side two is a “massage from the Swedish prime minister” — but it doesn’t vary.
 Each time it appears, it says the exact same thing.
-Very un-Pythonlike, but there’s an explanation.)
+There’s an explanation for that, see below.)

 Continue reading